DILiS-lab/pepermint/README.md

 `pip install -e pyprotoenet/.`

-Last but not least, it is advised to install Jupyter to run the evaluation and plotting code provided as Jupyter notebooks.
+Last, but not least, it is advised to install Jupyter to run the evaluation and plotting code provided as Jupyter notebooks.

 `mamba install -c conda-forge jupyterlab`